 The province of Andalusia in Spain (also called Andalucia) is a fascinating land, with a tumultuous but flourishing past.
 Its identity is rooted in its history.
 Thus, since the early 19th century, Andalusia has attracted many travelers and intellectuals, fascinated by the country’s oriental atmosphere and architecture, such as the Alhambra.

-Here are 10 tips to help you understand the Al Andalus personality.
-This travel guide to Andalucia will help you make the most out of your trip.
+Here are 10 tips to help you understand the Al Andalus personality of the South of Spain.
+This travel guide to Andalusia will help you make the most out of your trip.

-1. Visit Andalusia and discover its glorious past
+2. Andalusia History : Discover its glorious past

 The invasion of the Iberian Peninsula by the Moors in 711 led to a deep transformation of culture, architecture, gastronomy and of a certain lifestyle that characterizes Andalusia today.
 Similarly, the re-conquest of the territory by the Christian Kings marked a cultural break whose fabulous heritage can be seen in major cities in this part of Spain.